JacobPjetursson/Board-game-strategy-synthesis/README.md

 2. *tictactoe.properties*: In this file it is possible to choose between regular or simple rules, where simple rules require 2-in-a-row for winning
 3. *sim.properties*: In this file it is possible to choose between regular and simple rules, where simple rules award win to first player to not get 6 lines in the hexagon.
 4. *mens_morris.properties*: In this file, you can choose between playing Six Men's Morris and Three Men's Morris.
-5. *kulibrat.properties*: In this file the board size can be altered, and the name of the database is specified.
-6. *ggp.properties*: The ggp game file path should be specified here.
+5. *ggp.properties*: The ggp game file path should be specified here.